brimigs/cash-app-guide/README.md

 ### Initial Program Connection

-First, we need to deploy the anchor program.
-For testing purposes, you can either deploy to your localnet or to devnet.
-Devnet is beneficial when you wish to share with others, since everyone has access the the devnet rpc endpoint.
-On the other hand, localnet enables for faster iteration, unlimited airdrops, and network customizatioln.
-However, localnet is ran locally on your computer with `solana-test-validator` so your program ID will not be compatible with anyone who is not using your computer's localhost.
-Since I want this dApp to be working on devnet for anyone to be able to try out, I'll be using devnet throughout this guide.

-1. Run `anchor build` to build your program's workspace.
-This targets Solana's BPF runtime and emits each program's IDL in the `target/idl` directory.
-2. Run `anchor deploy --provider.cluster devnet` to deploy your program in the workspace to the specified cluster and generate a program ID.
-If you do choose to deploy to localnet, you must be running `solana-test-validator` to be able to deploy.
-3. Run `anchor keys sync` to sync the program's `declare_id!` pubkey with the program's actual pubkey

-Now that we have the program ID and program's IDL, we can start to connect to the front end.

-We can create a custom hook that accepts the public key of the user as a parameter that is designed to interact with a solana program.
-By providing the program ID, the rpc endpoint that the program was deployed to, the IDL of the program, and the PDA of a specified user, we can create the logic required to manager interaction with the solana program on the specified network.
+We can create a custom hook that accepts the public key of the user as a parameter that is designed to interact with our deployed solana program.
+By providing the program ID, the rpc endpoint that the program was deployed to, the IDL of the program, and the PDA of a specified user, we can create the logic required to manage interactions with the solana program.
 Create a new file under `utils/useCashAppProgram.tsx`, to implement this function.

 ```typescript
 export function UseCashAppProgram(user: PublicKey) {